Mental Health Technician Job In Omaha, Nebraska

 Psychiatric Technician - (Omaha, Nebraska, United States)Next Steps...
 Apply Now

 Job Summary: In a career as a Psychiatric Technician, you join us in providing life-changing care to youths.
 The Boys Town Psychiatric Inpatient Center provides medically directed care for children ages 5-18 who have severe behavioral health problems or mental illness.
 Psychiatric Technicians strive to heal youth and turn their life around for the better.
 Building relationships with kids, monitor, and lead by example.
 Be positive role model and address positive and negative behaviors.

-Schedule: Part Time Day Shift: 7:00 pm to 3:30 pm.
-Work: Two days a week and (alternating) every other weekends.
-Or three days a week and everyother weekends.
+Schedule: Full Time Evening Shift: 3:00 pm to 11:30 pm.
+Work during week and every other weekends.
 Location: Adolescent Inpatient Pyschiatric Inpatient Unit.
+139th St. & Pacific Street.

 - Provide direct youth care & supervision to an assigned population which includes but not limited to the maintenance of the therapeutic environment using the Psycho Educational Model of Treatment (PEM).

 - Provide a safe environment for all youth & staff.
 The basis of PEM is to 'catch kids being good' and reinforce good behavior at a higher rate than bad behavior.

 - Monitor the basic physical needs for the youth.

 - Must be able to serve as a role model for ethical behavior.
 Promote awareness & moral principles with the Mission, Vision, & Values of Boys Town National Research Hospital.